The Seven Rules of Trust: Media tour

 Wales embarked on a media tour to promote The Seven Rules of Trust.
 In the lead-up to the book's release, he gave an interview with The New York Times where he discussed the book, the issue of culture war and how it has affected Wikipedia, and criticisms of the project.
-Wales also talked about the book in interviews with The Guardian, Radio New Zealand, Big Think, Alabama Public Radio, BBC Science Focus, and the Irish Independent.
+Wales also talked about the book in interviews with The Guardian, Radio New Zealand, Big Think, Alabama Public Radio, BBC Science Focus, the Irish Independent, and Nature.
 While on CNN, Wales was questioned by Walter Isaacson about the Wikipedia article "Gaza genocide," which Wales himself criticized as "one of the worst Wikipedia entries I’ve seen in a very long time," leading him to intervene on the article's talk page.
 During the podcast Jung & Naiv, Wales abruptly stormed off the set after interviewer Tilo Jung pressed him about his claim of being Wikipedia's sole founder—only 48 seconds after the episode had started.